-Members were advised that the closing date for receipt of applications under the Community Festivals Fund for 2021/22 was Friday 11 December 2020.
+Members are advised that the closing date for receipt of applications under the Community Festivals Fund for 2021/22 was Friday 11 December 2020.
 In support of applicants to this grant aid programme, Officers delivered two grant workshops via Zoom and offered one-to-one support to all groups.

-Members were aware that a pass threshold of 50% applies to applications to the Community Festivals Fund and that groups were not required to demonstrate match funding however where a group does evidence match funding this was reflected in the scoring.
+Members will be aware that a pass threshold of 50% applies to applications to the Community Festivals Fund and that groups are not required to demonstrate match funding however where a group does evidence match funding this is reflected in the scoring.

-The total budget available for the 2021/22 Community Festivals Fund was £80,000 which £27,400 (similar to the amount awarded in 2020/21) was expected from the Department for Communities (DFC) under its Community Festivals Programme for 2021/22 and the remaining £52,600 from the Council.
-Notification of the 2021/22 award was expected from DfC in May 2021 and would be reported to the Council in June 2021 if available.
+The total budget available for the 2021/22 Community Festivals Fund is £80,000 which £27,400 (similar to the amount awarded in 2020/21) is expected from the Department for Communities (DFC) under its Community Festivals Programme for 2021/22 and the remaining £52,600 from the Council.
+Notification of the 2021/22 award is expected from DFC in May 2021 and will be reported to the Council in June 2021 if available.

-Members were also reminded that in March 2021, 33 applications totalling £32,546.49 were approved for Northern Ireland Centenary Events therefore the remaining Community Festivals Fund anticipated budget was £47,453.51.
+Members are also reminded that in March 2021, 33 applications totalling £32,546.49 were approved for Northern Ireland Centenary Events therefore the remaining Community Festivals Fund anticipated budget is £47,453.51.

-In total 21 applications were received by the closing date in December 2020 and assessed by a panel of Officers, a full list of all the applications received and the scores awarded was circulated for Members' information.
-The total amount requested from all 21 applications was £97,783.42 leaving a shortfall of £29,254.91.
+In total 21 applications were received by the closing date in December 2020 and assessed by a panel of Officers, a full list of all the applications received and the scores awarded is enclosed for Members' information.
+The total amount requested from all 21 applications is £97,783.42 leaving a shortfall of £29,254.91.

-Of the 17 applications scoring over 50%, it was likely that some may not happen (or will be reduced in scale) due to COVID-19.
-It was therefore likely that all of the additional £29,254.91 would not be required if all applications scoring over 50% are offered an award.
+Of the 17 applications scoring over 50%, it is likely that some may not happen (or will be reduced in scale) due to COVID-19.
+It is therefore likely that all of the additional £29,254.91 will not be required if all applications scoring over 50% are offered an award.

-Officers had identified a number of options as follows:
+Officers have identified a number of options as follows: